apache/stanbol/commons/solr/README.md

 ### Accessing CoreContainers and SolrCores

-All CoreContainer and SolrCores initialized by the Stanbol Solr framework are registered with the OSGI Service Registry.
+All CoreContainer and SolrCores initialized by the Stanbol Solr framework are registered with the OSGi Service Registry.
 This means that other Bundels can obtain them by using

     CoreContainer defaultSolrServer;
     ServiceReference ref = bundleContext.getServiceReference(